yangjm/winlet/README.md

 # Use Winlet

 Latest Winlet java library has been published to Maven central repository.
-Add below lines to pom.xml to inclde Winlet library to your project:
+Add below lines to pom.xml to include Winlet library into your project:

 ```
 <dependency>